garrisonhh/spaceasm/src/FIS/FIS.md

     3. `.text`

 ### "System" Specs
-- exclusively 8 bit system
+- 8 bit `FCS` system
     - memory addressing and integers limited to 8 bit width
+        - 256 bytes of ROM
+            - program is loaded here
+        - 128 bytes of RAM
     - index registers
         - $A (accumulator), which supports math
         - $X, $Y, and $Z, which do not support math but can be written to and from